atubak400/ShellScripting-AuxProjects/documentation.md

 This script will display the current directory, create a new directory called "my _directory," change to that directory, create two files inside it, list the files, move back one level up, remove the "my directory" and its contents, and finally list the files in the current directory again.

+step 1: open a file named navigating-linux-filesystem.sh step 2: paste the code block below into your file.

 ```bash
 #!/bin/bash